A Answers (4)

 With longer and steady use of alcohol, there can be damage to nerves that supply the penis and control erection as well as the development of liver disease and other chronic diseases that make sexual activity and erection more difficult.

-Mehmet Oz, MD, Cardiology, answeredA daily glass of wine, beer, or single malt over dinner or after work with your buddies will not lead to erectile dysfunction (ED), inability to get or maintain an erection during sex.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredA daily glass of wine, beer, or single malt over dinner or after work with your buddies will not lead to erectile dysfunction (ED), inability to get or maintain an erection during sex.
 Overindulging, though, will short-circuit your sex life.
 Besides waking up with a major hangover, overdoing it will eventually lead to hardening of the arteries and cardiovascular disease, which interferes with blood flow to your equation is simple: the less blood flow, the soft and skimpier the erection.
 Unless you can drink in moderation, avoid alcohol if you want to be at your best in bed.